Discrete-Time Quantum-Walk & Floquet Topological Insulators via Distance-Selective Rydberg-Interaction: Rydberg discrete-time quantum walk

 To implement {\it coined DTQW}, the dimers would be considered as the individual units.
+Rather than encoding the coin in electronic state, this article proposes encoding in spatial basis.
 The coin is formed by the relative population of odd and even sites in each sub-lattice (dimer), see Fig.~\ref{Fig_Scheme}c,d.
-The coin rotation operator $R_{\theta}=\exp(\text{i} H_{0} \theta)$ is applied by population rotation in the sub-lattice basis using $H_{0}$ operator of Eq.~\ref{Eq_H}.
-The desired transition operators of coined DTQW would be realized by subsequent application of intra- and inter-dimer population swapping i.e. $T=\text{e}^{\text{i}H_{1}\pi/2}R(\pi/2)=\sum\limits_{m}(\ket{m-1,e} \bra{ m,e} + \ket{m+1,o} \bra{ m,o})$.
+The coin rotation operator $R_{\theta}=\exp(\text{i} H_{0} \theta)$ is applied by population rotation in the sub-lattice basis using $H_{0}$ coupling Hamiltonian of Eq.~\ref{Eq_H}.
+The desired transition operators of coined DTQW would be realized by subsequent application of intra- and inter-dimer spin transport i.e. $T=\text{e}^{\text{i}H_{1}\pi/2}R(\pi/2)=\sum\limits_{m}(\ket{m-1,e} \bra{ m,e} + \ket{m+1,o} \bra{ m,o})$.